ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ![UploadContext State Diagram](./images/upload_context.png)

+An `UploadContext` may only be moved from `LOCKED` to `CLOSED` if all its linked `FileUpload`s are set to `COMPLETED`.
+External logic in the Study Repository Service is responsible for further validation, like ensuring interrogation was successful.

 ### File Upload Init
 The user initiates the upload process for a given single file by making a request to the `POST /uploads` endpoint.
 If a valid encrypted access token is supplied with the